ojo-codes/mark-fundamentals-proj--js-cli-game/README.md

 ## Exercise 1: Setting the acceptance criteria

-**Success criterion:** an `acceptance-criteria.md` file which specifies the [acceptance criteria](https://www.altexsoft.com/blog/business/acceptance-criteria-purposes-formats-and-best-practices) of your game
+**Success criterion:** an `acceptance-criteria.md` file which specifies the acceptance criteria of your game

+Acceptance criteria are used in software engineering to help elicit requirements and provide an easy way of confirming that requirements are met.
+(You can [read more about acceptance criteria in this article](https://www.altexsoft.com/blog/business/acceptance-criteria-purposes-formats-and-best-practices).)

+What are the acceptance criteria for your game to be considered a successful JavaScript port?

+Create an `acceptance-criteria.md` file in the root of this directory which specifies them.

 ## Exercise 2: Porting your game